Center for Undergraduate Research, Innovation, and Creativity (CURIC)

 CURIC Fellows receive $250 on their student accounts for each semester of participation in a project with a faculty member.
 Contact the CURIC Director, Dr. Mia Hardy (email@example.com), for more information.

 Current ECC applicants interested in working with a faculty mentor are encouraged to express interest.
 Projects are based on participating faculty areas of expertise.
-The Center does, however, maintain a database of student interests for future faculty-student pairings.
+However, the Center maintains a database of student interests for future faculty-student pairings.

 Should you be selected as CURIC Fellow, the duties and expectations are listed below: